INFORMSJoC/2021.0299/README.md

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [Bi-fidelity Surrogate Modelling: Showcasing the need for new test instances](https://doi.org/10.1287/ijoc.2019.0934) (UPDATE LINK) by Andrés-Thió N, Muñoz MA, and Smith-Miles K.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [Bi-fidelity Surrogate Modelling: Showcasing the need for new test instances](https://doi.org/10.1287/ijoc.2022.1217) by Andrés-Thió N, Muñoz MA, and Smith-Miles K.
 The snapshot is based on v1.1 of the software available in [this repository](https://github.com/nandresthio/Bifidelity-Surrogate-Modelling/releases/tag/v1.1) and the data vailable on [figshare](https://figshare.com/projects/Bifidelity-Surrogate-Modelling_data/132887).

 **Important: This code is being maintained at https://github.com/nandresthio/Bifidelity-Surrogate-Modelling.
 Please go there if you would like to